agoose77/phd-thesis/content/2614-kinematics.md

 plt.legend();
 ```

-It can be seen that a number of peaks in the excitation function coincide with known or predicted energies.
-Further analysis is required, including kinematic fitting of the angular measurements, and elastic-inelastic subtraction, to make any further observations.
+Although the analysis work described in this chapter does not yield sufficient results to elucidate the structure of the {math}`{}^{14}\mathrm{O}` nucleus, it can be seen that a number of peaks in the excitation function coincide with known or predicted energies.
+Yet, further analysis is still required, including kinematic fitting of the angular measurements, and elastic-inelastic subtraction, to make any deeper observations.
+The completion of this work is planned by the nuclear physics group at the University of Birmingham, which will identify the cross sections associated with the elastic scattering channel, and use them to infer the states present in {math}`{}^{14}\mathrm{O}`.

 +++